corticon/corticon.js-samples/DynamicForms/README.md

 ## Design

 These Dynamic Questionnaires are rendered by a generic client side component (CSC).
 By generic, we mean that the same CSC can be reused for multiple questionnaires without any changes.

 This promotes agility for the development team.

 The CSC renders the questionnaire following the instructions from a set of rules embedded in a decision service (DS).

-Here is a visual representation:
+Here is a visual representation of the interaction between the CSC and DS:

 ![Big picture view](docs/images/bigPic.PNG)